14-Day Food Itinerary for the South Island

 - Beaufort House

-See the 10 Best Accommodation in Akaroa for Foodies for more information on our top picks.
+See the 10 Best Accommodations in Akaroa for Foodies for more information on our top picks.

 Day 6 – Explore Akaroa